 Warning

-MobileBERT can show large, unstable loss spikes early in training (values in the thousands) before settling.
-It still converges to strong accuracy, but it is the slowest and most finicky of the four to train.
+MobileBERT can show large, unstable loss spikes early in training, with values in the thousands, before it settles.
+It still reaches strong accuracy.
+But it is the slowest and most finicky of the four to train.

 The Results

-Here is the benchmark, distilled into a single table:
+Here is the benchmark in a single table:

 | Model | Test accuracy | Weighted F1 | Training time | Test runtime |